 In it’s raw form, garlic smells and tastes very strong.
 When cooked it becomes milder in strength and flavor.

-Garlic is a tasty and healthy vegetable for people and dogs… but NOT CATS!
-Cats don’t tolerate it well and should not eat it in any form.
+Garlic is a tasty and healthy vegetable for people and dogs… but not so good for cats.

 When used as a medicine, garlic must be treated with care.
 Garlic oil is powerful and most concentrated in the bulb.